It’s going to be difficult.

 Where should you send your pitch?

-Many blogs, like Boost Blog Traffic, clearly mention the name of the editor and their email on their guidelines page.
+Many blogs, like Boost Blog Traffic, clearly mention the name of the editor or site owner and their email address on their guidelines page.

 Some blogs request that you complete contact forms.
 In such cases, your email can get lost.

 So, research and try to directly email your pitch to the site editor or site owner.

 For bigger blogs like Huffington Post, you can mail your pitch to relevant section editors.

 Mailing Arianna Huffington directly can also get you published at Huffington Post.

 Once you email the pitch to the site owner, ideally, you should receive a reply.

 i.
 If the editor accepts your article idea, then start writing.

 ii.
 If you are given some feedback, then you can improve your pitch ideas accordingly.
 Then, resubmit.